Synapses – Nervous Communication Ep 5

 4. Acetylcholine diffuses across the synaptic cleft and binds to acetylcholine receptors on the postsynaptic membrane.

-5. Sodium (Na+) ion channels open in the postsynaptic neurone membrane and Na+ ions diffuse into the neurone.
-The membrane is depolarised and the action potential continues if the threshold is reached.
+5. Sodium (Na+) ion channels open in the postsynaptic membrane and Na+ ions diffuse into the neurone.
+If threshold is reached, the membrane depolarises and the action potential continues.

-6. Acetylcholine is broken down by acetylcholinesterase in the synaptic cleft, and the products of the reaction are taken back up into the presynaptic neurone to be recycled.
-The Ca2+ ions are removed from the synaptic knob by active transport.
+6. Acetylcholine is broken down by acetylcholinesterase in the synaptic cleft, and the products of the reaction are taken back up into the presynaptic neurone so that acetylcholine can be resynthesised.

 Summary

-• Movement of calcium ions triggers synaptic vesicles to release the neurotransmitter into the synaptic cleft.
+• Facilitated diffusion of calcium ions into the presynaptic knob triggers synaptic vesicles to release the neurotransmitter into the synaptic cleft.

 • Neurotransmitters bind to specific receptors on the postsynaptic membrane.